zubier3/SAN_14127462_report/README.md

 # SAN_14127462_report
-A repository containing the relevant notebooks, datasets and README files for generating outputs in the SAN_14127462 Extended Research Project
+A repository containing the relevant notebooks, datasets and README files for generating outputs in the SAN_14127462 Extended Research Project which analyses the sectoral and regional impacts of Brexit on the UK Labour Market